pioui/spell-checker/README.md

 Also, you will probably avoid reimplementing existing functionality

-## Part 1: Spell checker using Finite state transducers
+## Spell checker using Finite state transducers

 In this part you are going to implement a spell checker using Finite state transducers and the OpenFST library.
 The spell checker consists of two parts: a Levenshtein transducer and a word